 The tombs are flat on top and piled with earth and rock.
 The layers of rammed earth are exposed to daylight, with each layer about 15-20 cm thick.
 Originally built like cubic, the tombs have become round beaten with centuries of rain and wind.
 Looking like small hills, it still takes over 40 minutes to climb onto the highest tomb.

 The earliest tomb is said to be that of Zhigung Tsampo.
 Legends say that the 7 Tsampos before him were gods who came down to earth to accomplish certain missions.
 They all left the earthly world by climbing onto a rope of light.
 Thus all the following Tsampos had to stay on earth.

 At the waist of the mountain just below the main peak, there is the highest tomb among all the others.
 Its rammed earth is piled into a square with each rim measuring 180 meters.
 The present height of the tomb is 14.7 meters.
 In front of the tomb are a pair of sitting stone lions.
-Ar 1.65 meters tall, the lions face the tomb with glaring eyes.
+At 1.65 metres (65 inches) tall, the lions face the tomb with glaring eyes.
 The curling hair on their necks is carved exquisitely.
 The whole sculpture is plump and full of life.
 The lions were carved from a single rock.
-The simple decoration and majestic style are obviously related with the stone sculptures guarding tombs of the Tang Dynasty which existed at roughly the same time with the Tubo Kingdom.
+The simple decoration and majestic style are obviously related to the stone sculptures guarding tombs of the Tang Dynasty which existed at roughly the same time as the Tubo Kingdom.